“That’ll be sixty-one thirty-three,” said the young woman behind the counter.

-This young lady was the type of new-age pop tart that Barbara couldn’t stand, a vapid record-ghoul with little aspirations outside of whatever new single hit number one on the charts.
+This young lady was the type of new-age pop junkie that Barbara couldn’t stand, a vapid record-ghoul with little aspirations outside of whatever new single hit number one on the charts.
 Nevertheless, Barbara suffered the young woman’s presence out of necessity rather than the alternative, and the alternative meant leaving without the clothes she had just wasted an hour on, a whole hour gone for just a few shirts and skirts.

 Time was money, and that saying was more popular than ever in this modern business world, but spending both time and money were far easier than saving them.